Mari-Shushanashvili/Projects/README.md

 A review carousel project that showcases a simple and interactive way to display user testimonials or reviews.
 It uses HTML, CSS, and JavaScript to create a sliding interface where users can navigate through reviews.
 ### 2. Counter
 A counter application that helps demonstrate the basics of JavaScript event handling and DOM manipulation.
 This project is simple yet effective for learning about state changes in a web page.
+### 3. Modal
+A modal window project that demonstrates how to create a responsive and interactive overlay.
+This project uses Bootstrap for styling and functionality.

 > _Note:_ Each project has its folder with a `README.md` file containing more specific information and setup instructions.